-Prior to joining Birmingham City University in October 2017, Gemma worked within Higher Education for over 6 years within a research support role.
-Gemma has knowledge of policy and process around issues such as sponsorship, governance and integrity, with a specific focus and expertise in research ethics (including NHS ethics).
+Prior to joining Birmingham City University’s Centre for Social Care, Health & Related Research (CSCHaRR), Gemma worked within the public sector and Higher Education in various research/evaluation positions.
+Her research & evaluation areas included: the effectiveness of accredited offender groupwork programmes, the experiences of women and BME offenders under probation supervision, and the impact of Birmingham’s Preventing Violent Extremism Strategy.
+Gemma also has knowledge of policy and process around issues such as sponsorship, governance and integrity, with a specific focus and expertise in research ethics (including NHS ethics).

 Gemma joined CSCHaRR initially as Research Assistant in October 2017, before moving to Research Fellow in January 2020.
 She is currently undertaking her PhD (part time), focusing on menstrual equity and chronic health.